IMI-ConcePTION/Level-1-checks/README.md

 ## Level 1 checks

 **Aims of Level 1 quality checks:**
-**1.**	To assess the integrity of the Extract-Transform-Load(ETL) process from the original data to the [ConcePTION CDM](https://docs.google.com/spreadsheets/d/1hc-TBOfEzRBthGP78ZWIa13C0RdhU7bK/edit#gid=413205035). for each Data Access Provider(DAP).
+**1.**	To assess the integrity of the Extract-Transform-Load (ETL) process from the original data to the [ConcePTION CDM](https://docs.google.com/spreadsheets/d/1hc-TBOfEzRBthGP78ZWIa13C0RdhU7bK/edit#gid=413205035) for each Data Access Provider (DAP).
 **2.**	To provide feedback on the integrity of the ETL to the DAP iteratively for the refinement of the DAP's ETL procedure.
-**3.** 3.
-To produce high-level characterization of the data which has been ETL???d to the instance of the CDM in terms of presence/absence of CDM tables and columns, missingness in key variables, frequencies of categorical variables and distribution of dates and continuous variables.
+**3.**  To produce high-level characterization of the data which has been ETL'd to the instance of the CDM in terms of presence/absence of CDM tables and columns, missingness in key variables, frequencies of categorical variables and distribution of dates and continuous variables.

 ***Level 1 data checks review the completeness and content of each variable in each table of the D2 CDM to ensure that the required variables contain data and conform to the formats specified by the CDM specifications (e.g., data types, variable lengths, formats, acceptable values, etc.).***